ufs-community/land-offline_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Available Workflow Configuration Parameters
 ***************************************************

-To run the Land DA System, users must create an experiment configuration file (named ``land_analysis.yaml`` by default).
-This file contains experiment-specific information, such as forecast/cycle dates, grid and physics suite choices, data directories, and other relevant settings.
-To help the user, two sample ``land_analysis_<machine>.yaml`` configuration files have been included in the ``parm`` directory for use on Hera, Orion, and Hercules.
-They contain reasonable experiment default values that work on those machines.
+To run the Land DA System, users must create an experiment configuration file (named ``land_analysis.yaml`` by default) that combines the default values in ``template.land_analysis.yaml`` with user-specified values from ``parm_xml.yaml``.
+Currently, ``template.land_analysis.yaml`` contains most of the experiment-specific information, such as forecast/cycle dates, while ``parm_xml.yaml`` contains user/machine-specific settings, such as data directory locations.
+To help the user, sample ``parm_xml_<machine>.yaml`` configuration files have been included in the ``parm`` directory for use on Hera, Orion, and Hercules.
+The ``template.land_analysis.yaml`` contains reasonable experiment default values that work on those machines.
 The content of these files can be copied into ``land_analysis.yaml`` and used as the starting point from which to generate a variety of experiment configurations for Land DA.

-The following is a list of the parameters in the ``land_analysis_<machine>.yaml`` files.
+The following is a list of the parameters included in the ``land_analysis.yaml`` file (and derived from ``template.land_analysis.yaml`` and ``parm_xml.yaml``).
 For each parameter, the default value and a brief description are provided.

 .. _wf-attributes: